 If you want to learn about nutrition but aren't sure what to ask a dietitian, I'm here to help.
-Without further ado, here are the most common questions about nutrition that I get asked.
+Without further ado, here are the most common nutrition questions that I get asked.
 Let the crash course in nutrition begin!

-In elementary school, your math teacher might've advised you to ask your burning questions even if you were afraid or embarrassed.
+In elementary school, your math teacher might have advised you to ask your burning questions even if you were afraid or embarrassed to do so.
 She'd say that most likely, other students were wondering the same things and would be grateful for your questions.

-Well, in my last four years as an RDN, I've learned that this rings true about nutrition topics, too.
-In fact, so many people have the exact same questions, from "What are the top vitamin brands?" to "What are the best foods for brain health?"
+Well, in my last five or so years as a registered dietitian nutritionist (RDN), I've learned that this rings true about nutrition topics, too.
+In fact, so many people have the exact same questions, from "what are the top vitamin brands?" to "what are the best foods for brain health?"

-Many of the most common questions I get asked about nutrition frequently surround two topics: protein and gut health.
+Many of the most common nutrition questions I get asked frequently surround two topics: protein and gut health.
 Thanks to the current interest in healthy eating, protein and gut health are having big moments.
-However, with so much information online, it can all get confusing, fast.
+However, with so much information online and all around us, things can all get confusing, fast.

 That's why I'm revealing—and answering—the most common questions I get on these topics.
 By the time you've scrolled through this whole blog post, you'll have clear-cut answers to many of your questions about nutrition, plus a few ideas to make a meal that has an often-contested health status (re: sandwiches) even better for you.
 Cue the Jeopardy! music!